 Act Now: A Testing Reform Guide

 There are many different ways to take action.
 No one approach will work for everyone or in every community.
-These pages provide tools for building campaigns that can be useful for those just starting out as well as those who are already active and want to take their campaigns to the next level.
+This Action Guide provide tools for building campaigns that can be useful for those just starting out as well as those who are already active and want to take their campaigns to the next level.
+We will update it regularly, so check back.

 - A. Sign the National Resolution Against High-Stakes Testing – and get other organizations and individuals to sign it.